 - User actions

 The Actions tab will display only direct subsequent actions within this action.
-It is possible to drill down and get more insight on those actions.
+It is possible to drill down to gain insight on those subsequent actions.

-For all types except client–server communication, the detailed view has a Details tab that will show a list of detailed information.
+For all types except client–server communication, the detailed view has a Details tab that shows a list of detailed information.

 4 Client–Server Communication